 Health Fairs Offering Free Medical Services

-Although Driscoll’s mandates their growers to pay social security that can go toward doctor’s visits, there is limited availability of health clinics and hospitals in the community.
-This led the committee to organize health fairs so the community can gain access to the services they need.
+Although Driscoll’s requires our independent growers to follow all local laws including payment of social security, there is limited availability of health clinics and hospitals in the community making it difficult for farmworkers to use their benefits to receive care.
+This finding led the committee to organize health fairs to allow access to the services they need.

 Distribution of School Supplies

 Given the high cost of basic supplies needed to attend school, some children are forced to drop out.
-To address this need, more than 1,700 packages of school supplies were distributed to Baja families.
-Volunteers came together to distribute the backpacks filled with crayons, pencils, scissors, and basic stationery.
-This simple act could have enormous positive implications for school attendance in their community.
+To address this need, the Fair Trade assembly voted to distribute more than 1,700 packages of school supplies to Baja families in 2017.
+Volunteers came together to distribute the backpacks filled with crayons, pencils, scissors, and stationery.
+This act has positive implications for school attendance and performance in the community.